-Claude KREMER

-Independent non-executive Director

-Luxembourg

-Grand Duchy of Luxembourg
+Claude KREMER Independent non-executive Director Luxembourg Grand Duchy of Luxembourg

-Annemarie ARENS

-Independent non-executive Director

-Luxembourg

-Grand Duchy of Luxembourg
+Annemarie ARENS Independent non-executive Director Luxembourg Grand Duchy of Luxembourg

-Joseph LaROCQUE

-Independent non-executive Director

-Maryland

-United States of America
+Joseph LaROCQUE Independent non-executive Director Maryland United States of America

-Thomas SEALE

-Independent non-executive Director

-Luxembourg

-Grand Duchy of Luxembourg

-The Auditor is PricewaterhouseCoopers, société coopérative, 2, rue Gerhard Mercator, B.P.
+Thomas SEALE Independent non-executive Director Luxembourg Grand Duchy of Luxembourg The Auditor is PricewaterhouseCoopers, société coopérative, 2, rue Gerhard Mercator, B.P.
 1443, L-1014 Luxembourg.

 The SICAV may, with the consent of the Shareholders expressed in the manner provided for by article 450-3 of the Companies Law be liquidated and the liquidator authorised to transfer all assets and liabilities of the SICAV to a Luxembourg UCITS or to a UCITS of another EU member state, in exchange for the issue to Shareholders in the SICAV of shares or units of such UCITS proportionate to their shareholdings in the SICAV.
 Any liquidation of the SICAV will be carried out in accordance with Luxembourg law and each Shareholder shall be entitled to a pro rata share of the liquidation proceeds corresponding to his shareholding in each Class of Shares of each Portfolio.
-Monies available for distribution to Shareholders in the course of the liquidation that are not claimed by Shareholders will, at the close of liquidation, be deposited at the Caisse de Consignation in Luxembourg pursuant to article 146 of the 2010 Law.
+Monies available for distribution to Shareholders will, at the close of liquidation, be deposited at the Caisse de Consignation in Luxembourg pursuant to article 146 of the 2010 Law.